yogeshjain999/representable/README.md

 #=> #<Song title="Roxanne", track=nil>
 ```

+Note that parsing [per default does require string keys](#symbol-keys-vs-string-keys) and does _not_ pick up symbol keys.

 ## Extend vs. Decorator

 If you don't want representer modules to be mixed into your objects (using `#extend`) you can use the `Decorator` strategy [described below](#decorator-vs-extend).
 Decorating instead of extending was introduced in 1.4.